cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/README.md

 ### Part Image

 ####  Improvements
 Because Lucia was out for most of the week we did this the main changes were all done by me but on the last day we decided to divide and conquere to see who could make a better design.
 As it turns out Lucia's design beat mine by a stress factor of 1 point so we decided to go with hers.
+Our maxium improvement was improved by a factor of 36.27% which is good considering that our design was already at a stress factor of 11.57.

 #### Lucia's Stress Image
 ![Lucia's Improvements](https://github.com/cwyatt29/Cyrus_Wyatt_Engineering_4_Notebook/blob/main/images/Improved%20Beam%20copy%202%20stress.png)